The Bronze Age

-The megalithic period in Cornwall stretched across two millennia from roughly 3700 BCE to around 1500 BCE, crossing the neolithic and bronze ages.
+The megalithic period in Cornwall covered 2,500 years from roughly 3700 BCE to around 1200 BCE, crossing the neolithic and bronze ages.
 The bronze age began around 2500-2300 and peaked around 2000-1800: this is the time of the stone circles and standing stones.

-The notion of a bronze age is rather misleading.
+The notion of a bronze age is misleading.
 The rise of the use of bronze around 2300 was important - though in Penwith bronze was worked only from 1800 BCE, up to then being imported.
 But this is not the same issue as our core subject, Cornish megalithic civilisation and the worldview lying behind it.
 In this regard, new megalithic developments had been incubating for around 500 years before the bronze age began.

-The bronze age is currently dated from around 2300 to around 800 BCE, and this timespan could be divided into three segments, the first two of which are megalithically relevant.
+The bronze age is currently dated from around 2300 to around 800 BCE, and this timespan can be divided into three, the first two of which are megalithically relevant.
 The early bronze age lasted until around 1800, the middle until 1200 and late until 800-600 - followed by the iron age.

 Carn Galva from Bartinney Castle

-Back in the neolithic, in the early megalithic period, living in the northern uplands of Penwith made sense since the climate was warm, at times steamy in the woods - a bit like Dordogne in France today.
-Leafy, shady, mixed forest covered much of the lowlands, re-growing within decades whenever cleared.
+Back in the neolithic, in the early megalithic period, living in the northern uplands of Penwith made sense since the climate was warm, at times steamy in the woods - like Dordogne in France today.
+Leafy, shady, mixed forest covered much of the lowlands, re-growing quickly whenever cleared.
 Even the Isle of Scilly was wooded in those times (and unpopulated except for occasional visitors dropping by).

 The situation changed during the Piora Oscillation.
-It drove people downhill, pushing them into serious farming, building and resourcing enterprises.
-This changed the nature of the woodland as a result of clearance and occupation, also altering people's landscape perception by increasing the extent of clearings and making some areas more accessible, open and, thus, 'ours'.
+This sudden climatic downturn drove people downhill, pushing them into more serious survival-farming, building and resourcing firewood and food.
+This changed the nature of the woodland as a result of increasing clearance and occupation, also altering people's landscape perception by increasing the extent of clearings and making some areas more accessible, open and, thus, 'ours'.
 Clearing forest has an enormous psychological impact, since the imprinting on nature of man's interventions makes it more a property and less a wildland in which people felt they were guests.

 Perhaps there was a feeling of the past being left behind, of a simpler time of subsistence and tradition coming to an end.
 More serious farming, landscape management and engineering works were the order of the day.

-With this came a kind of eco-religiosity, bringing together soil fertility, stock and plant breeding and farming with a magical approach toward weather, season, time and the timeless.
-Astronomy/astrology and geomancy were key elements of knowledge - knowledge of energy in time and space.
+Arguably, with this came a new kind of eco-religiosity, bringing together soil fertility, stock and plant breeding and farming with a magical approach toward weather, season, time and survival.
+Astronomy-astrology and geomancy became key elements of knowledge needed for survival - knowledge of energy movements in time and space.

 This incremental historic process - some call it the rise of patriarchy - was to last millennia, up to today, with key crunch-points - one being around 3000 BCE at the time of the Piora Oscillation.
-This time marked the endpoint and launch-point of many ancient civilisations worldwide, with but small amounts of cultural contact between some of them.
-There have always been wanderers, migrants and exiles.
+This time marked the roughly simultaneous endpoint and launch-point of many ancient civilisations worldwide, even though they had but small amounts of cultural contact between some of them - there have always been wanderers, migrants and exiles.

 The megalithic period ends

-Another break point took place at the end of the megalithic period, beginning around 1500 and going critical around 1200 BCE, in the late bronze age.
+Another break point took place at the end of the megalithic period, going critical around 1200 BCE, at the beginning of the late bronze age.
 This was a social-cultural shift, though deteriorating climate was involved, turning wetter and colder.
 It was preceded by roughly three centuries where the megalithic traditions of the past were observed, though increasingly they were something of the past, something the older generations harked back to, and a new impetus was gaining momentum instead.

 The megalithic era ended around 1200 but the bronze age continued until the dawning of the iron age around 800 BCE.
-The late bronze age was one of worsening, wetter climate, loss of interest in the ways of the past, material development, increasing territoriality, social stratification and signs of growing insecurity and increasing elite power-accumulation.
+The late bronze age was one of worsening, wetter climate, loss of interest in the ways of the past, material development, increasing territoriality, social stratification, signs of growing insecurity and increasing elite power-accumulation.

-In the long megalithic period between 3700 and 1500 BCE the impetus was to act on the world in the hope of enhancing the natural order, and there was sophisticated science to the way they did it in the bronze age.
-This was not the competition with nature that evolved later, though it was moving that way.
-People were becoming increasingly interventionist and Penwith's population reached many thousands, moulding the world according to human preferences, though those preferences still involved cooperation with nature and working with the realm of spirit.
+In the long megalithic period between 3700 and roughly 1500 BCE the impetus was to act on the world in the hope of enhancing the natural order, and there was sophisticated science to the way they did it.
+This was not the competition with nature that evolved later, though things were moving that way.
+People were becoming increasingly interventionist and Penwith's population reached many thousands, moulding the world according to human preference - though there was still an attitude of cooperation with nature and the gods and spirits.

 - 2900-2300 BCE, the buildup;